Hyperdimensionals/Tempera/README.md

 ## Description

 Create temperature objects which return their value in a set 'global' unit scale - either Celsius, Fahrenheit, or Kelvin - using the method <b>getTemperature()</b>.
-When the Global temperature scale is changed, all temperatures objects are returned in that scale.
+When the Global temperature scale is changed, all temperature objects are returned in that scale.

 I created this module to easily convert multiple temperatures displayed on a GUI when a user selects a different scale.
 I imagine it could be useful any time one has multiple persistant temperatures that need to undergo unit conversion at will.